gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

 part could modify its meaning.
-But we have multi processor machines everywhere, so I thought it would be nice to provide a queue like API where you pass all the files or strings you need to process (e.g. results of scanning the file system) and let the module do its job, returning all the results.
+But we have multi processor machines everywhere, so I thought it would be nice to provide a queue like API where you pass all the files or strings you need to process (e.g. results of scanning the file system) and let the multiple processors do their job, returning all the results.

 I started the `lqueues module
 <https://github.com/gradha/lazy_rest/blob/50738869005675b99b039516e8a6031ddf151972/lazy_rest_pkg/lqueues.nim>`_